-- For its organizational structure, the Company has selected a structure with a nomination committee, etc., and delegates significant authority for making decisions on business execution to executive officers, endeavoring to use the system to segregate the functions and responsibilities of management and business execution and to accelerate the process of decision-making, hence achieving more efficient management. - Through the system for allocating directors-in-charge, the system for job authorization, and the system for decision-making provided in various in-company regulations, including the "Regulations of the Board of Directors' Meetings," the "Regulations of the Meetings of Executive Officers," and the "Rules on the Division of Authorities," the Company works to achieve the efficient execution of duties by its executive officers. - By formulating annual business plans and other plans, the Company establishes company-wide objectives to promote the efficient execution of business.
+- For its organizational structure, the Company has selected a structure with a nomination committee, etc., and delegates significant authority for making decisions on business execution to executive officers, endeavoring to use the system to segregate the functions and responsibilities of management and business execution and to accelerate the process of decision-making, hence achieving more efficient management. - Through the system for allocating directors-in-charge, the system for job authorization, and the system for decision-making provided in various in-company regulations, including the Regulations of the Board of Directors' Meetings, the Regulations of the Meetings of Executive Officers, and the Rules on the Division of Authorities, the Company works to achieve the efficient execution of duties by its executive officers.